confluentinc/ksql/design-proposals/klip-24-key-column-semantics-in-queries.md

 - Removal of non-standard GROUP BY, PARTITION BY and JOIN aliasing syntax, in favour of standard aliasing of the key column in the projection.
 - removal of duplicate left join column on 'select *' joins.
-- TBD: remove of right join column(s) from 'select *' joins.
 - TBD: syntax for allowing user to add key column to value schema.

 ## What is not in scope